ctfpilot/ctfp/README.md

 # CTFp - CTF Pilot's CTF Platform

+> [!WARNING]
+>
+> We are currently in the process of publishing the CTFp system.
+> Meanwhile, some components may not be present or fully functional.

 ## Contributing

 We welcome contributions of all kinds, from **code** and **documentation** to **bug reports** and **feedback**!